-- Detail Sheet 42: Playground Drainage Concrete Edge - Detail Sheet 43: Playground Drainage Plastic Timber Edge - In parks where play equipment is an appropriate development activity and a play structure will not be installed by the Developer, a level turf area of 25 m2 must be made available by the Developer for future installation.
-Ensure that the future location is clearly labeled on the Layout Plan.

-- Prior to installation, the Contractor must submit the construction plans (including the product name and model type or number of the play structure) to Calgary Parks' Capital Development for approval as described in 2.3 CONSTRUCTION PLAN REQUIREMENTS. - Ensure that the base of the play area is constructed to provide adequate surface drainage (refer to Detail Sheet 42: Playground Drainage - Concrete Edge and Detail Sheet 43: Playground Drainage - Plastic Timber Edge).
+- Detail Sheet 41: Playground Edge Restraint (Concrete) - Detail Sheet 42: Playground Drainage Concrete Edge - Detail Sheet 43: Playground Drainage Plastic Timber Edge - In parks where play equipment is an appropriate development activity and a play structure will not be installed by the Developer, a level turf area of 25 m must be made available by the Developer for future installation.
+Ensure that the future location is clearly labeled on the Layout Plan. - Prior to installation, the Contractor must submit the construction plans (including the product name and model type or number of the play structure) to Calgary Parks' Capital Development for approval as described in 2.3 CONSTRUCTION PLAN REQUIREMENTS. - Ensure that the base of the play area is constructed to provide adequate surface drainage (refer to Detail Sheet 42: Playground Drainage - Concrete Edge and Detail Sheet 43: Playground Drainage - Plastic Timber Edge). - 4) Subsurface drainage is required for pour-in-place surfacing.
+Details must be provided and approved on landscape construction drawings.